KemalOenen/twa_project/README.md

 ### `run_simulation.py`

-Selects the model, samples and integrates the trajectory ensemble, reports progress, and stores the results as a compressed `.npz` file.
+Selects the model, samples and integrates the trajectory ensemble, and stores the results as a compressed `.npz` file.
 Besides `parameters.py`, this is the second place for user input.
 Here, the user chooses which model to run and may adjust output-related settings such as filenames or storage paths.

 ### `observables.py`